Skip to main content

 and threaded with magic.

-Aboard the pirate ship Dove, Flora the girl takes on the identity of Florian the man to earn the respect and protection of the crew.
-For Flora, former starving urchin, the brutal life of a pirate is about survival: don’t trust, don’t stick out, and don’t feel.
-But on this voyage, as the pirates prepare to sell their unsuspecting passengers into slavery, Flora is drawn to the Lady Evelyn Hasegawa, who is en route to a dreaded arranged marriage with her own casket in tow.
+Aboard the pirate ship Dove, Flora the girl, takes on the identity of Florian the man to earn respect and protection of the crew.
+For Flora, a former starving urchin, the brutal life of a pirate is about survival.
+On this voyage, the pirates prepare to sell their unsuspecting passengers into slavery, Flora is drawn to the Lady Evelyn Hasegawa.

 The Song of Achilles